Cheyne baronets

-The Cheyne Baronetcy, of Leagart in the parish of Fetlar and North Yell in the County of Zetland, is a title in the Baronetage of the United Kingdom.
+The Cheyne baronetcy, of Leagarth in the parish of Fetlar and North Yell in the County of Zetland, is a title in the Baronetage of the United Kingdom.
 It was created on 20 July 1908 for the surgeon and bacteriologist Sir Watson Cheyne.

-As of 2010 the title is held by his great-grandson, the fourth Baronet, who succeeded his father in 2007.
+As of the title is held by his great-grandson, the fourth Baronet, who succeeded his father in 2007.